How To Stop Your Dog From Digging Under Your Fence

 Bury Chicken Wire Along the Fence Line

-If your dog is a persistent digger, you may need to use more physical barriers to prevent them from escaping under the fence.
-One effective method is to bury chicken wire along the perimeter of the fence line.
+If your dog is a persistent digger, you may need to use fortify a physical barrier to prevent them from escaping under the fence.
+One of the most commonly recommended method is to bury chicken wire along the perimeter of the fence line.

 preventative measures for pets digging under fence